-The current members of the corporate governance and nominating committee are Mr. Timothy McInerney, who serves as the committee's Chairman, Dr. Murray Brennan and Senator Wyche Fowler, Jr. As set forth in the corporate governance and nominating committee is to consider and make recommendations to the board of directors concerning the appropriate size, function and needs of the board and its committees.
+The current members of the corporate governance and nominating committee are Mr. Timothy McInerney, who serves as the committee's Chairman, Dr. Murray Brennan and Senator Wyche Fowler, Jr. As set forth in the corporate governance and nominating committee charter, the primary responsibility of the corporate governance and nominating committee is to consider and make recommendations to the board of directors concerning the appropriate size, function and needs of the board and its committees.
 In that regard, the corporate governance and nominating committee is, among other things, responsible for establishing criteria for membership on board, recruiting and recommending candidates to fill newly created or vacant positions on the board and reviewing any candidates recommended by stockholders.
 In addition, the corporate governance and nominating committee evaluates and assesses the performance of the board as a whole and its committees.

 Each member of the corporate governance and nominating committee is an "independent director," as such term is defined in NASDAQ Marketplace Rule 5605(a)(2), and meets the criteria for independence set forth in Rule 10A-3(b)(1) under the Securities Exchange Act of 1934, as amended.
-The corporate governance and nominating committee held two meetings during 2011.
-During 2011, each member of the nominating and corporate governance committee attended at least 75% of the meetings of the committee.
+The corporate governance and nominating committee held two meetings during 2013.
+During 2013, each member of the nominating and corporate governance committee attended at least 75% of the meetings of the committee.